 Why I Don’t Use Cellulose or Blue-Jean Insulation

 So what’s wrong with blue-jean insulation?
-Well, I have to drive past conventional cotton fields here in NC and they give me a strong incentive to choose organic cotton whenever I buy clothes.
+Well, I have to drive past cotton fields here in North Carolina and they give me a strong incentive to choose organic cotton whenever I buy clothes.
 Even the work pants I wear are organic.
-Cotton is brutal on the land to produce, far worse than wood fiber in every way, and processed cotton is a high-value commodity.
+Producing cotton is brutal on the land, far worse than wood fiber in every way, and processed cotton is a high-value commodity.
 Denim scraps diverted from the landfill?
-I think more likely they are diverted from a commodity stream that was already using them for an alternative purpose, which still needs to be filled.
+I think it’s more likely that they are diverted from a commodity stream that was already using them for another purpose, which still needs to be filled.

 On two occasions, homes I have built with cellulose insulation had plumbing leaks.
-The moisture was absorbed and spread by the cellulose and took days to be noticed by the home owner.
-By the time we located and repaired the leaks the water had wicked throughout and saturated the affected insulation and, while the cellulose hadn’t mildewed itself, the studs, exterior sheathing and drywall were covered with mold.
-We removed the sheetrock and cleaned the wood and set the cellulose aside to dry and it was remarkable how long it stayed wet.
+The moisture was absorbed and spread by the cellulose and it took days for the homeowner to notice.
+By the time we located and repaired the leaks, the cellulose had wicked up the water and become saturated.
+While the cellulose itself hadn’t mildewed, the studs, exterior sheathing and drywall were covered with mold.
+We removed the sheetrock and cleaned the wood and set the cellulose aside to dry.
+It was remarkable how long it stayed wet.

-In homes with cellulose insulation I’m concerned about closing up a bunch of wet newspaper in my attic after an ice storm related leak.
-I’m much more concerned with cellulose in walls than attics because most attics are both hot and well ventilated and foster better drying but a winter ice storm could really lead to some problems.
+I have had trees fall on my roofs many times during ice storms or hurricanes.
+Fiberglass and spray polyurethane foam don’t retain moisture, it just flows right through and lets us know we have a problem.
+We fix the leak and move on.
+In homes with cellulose insulation I’m concerned about closing up a bunch of wet newspaper in my attic after a leak during an ice storm.
+I’m much more concerned with cellulose in walls than attics because most attics are both hot and well ventilated and foster better drying, but a winter ice storm could really lead to some problems.